Canton request-response oracle

 Overview

-1. Preparing request parameters: Gather and format the request payload.
+1. Prepare request parameters: Format the Kaiko-specific payload.

-2. Retrieving contracts: Get the current Amulet rules and open mining round contracts.
+2. Retrieve contracts: Get the current Amulet rules and open mining round contracts.

-3. Exercising a contract choice: Submit a transaction that creates a paid data request.
+3. Exercise a contract choice: Submit a transaction to create a data request.

-The oracle then processes the request off-chain (including payment settlement) and posts the response back on-ledger.
+The oracle processes the request off-chain (settling payment via Amulets) and posts the Kaiko market data response back on-ledger.

 Prerequisites